SaitoWu/simba/README.md

 Simba chooses slim + sinatra + sequel to build your awesome apps.

-Simba's aim is to set up ruby off rails's best practices.
+Simba's aim is to help you to use best practices when not using ruby on rails.

 ## Installation